c0ld-w4ter/you-fm/README.md

 ## 📋 Next Steps

-1. **Milestone 4**: Cloud Migration & Deployment
+1. **Milestone 5**: Enhanced Customization
-   - Migrate environment variables to AWS Secrets Manager
-   - Deploy application to AWS Lambda with EventBridge scheduling
-   - Set up automated daily execution in the cloud

-2. **Production Setup**: Configure AWS infrastructure
-   - Create AWS Lambda function
-   - Set up EventBridge daily trigger
+   - Advanced configuration options for filtering and style
+   - Extended AI prompt generation based on user preferences
+   - Voice parameter customization and preview mode
+   - Multi-tab interface for complex configuration management

+2. **Future Milestones**: Production Deployment
+   - **Milestone 6**: AWS deployment with database migration (ECS Fargate + RDS)
+   - **Milestone 7**: Multi-user support with authentication
+   - **Milestone 8**: Scheduled briefing generation and automation
+   - **Milestone 9**: Extended data sources (RSS, Reddit, financial data)
+   - **Milestone 10**: Advanced features and security hardening

+3. **Immediate Improvements Available**:
+   - Enhanced voice selection and audio customization
-   - Configure IAM roles and permissions
+   - Content filtering by keywords and sources

-3. **Monitor Deployment**: Verify scheduled execution and CloudWatch logs
+   - Style and tone customization for briefing scripts

 ## 🐛 Troubleshooting

 ### Common Issues

+**"Port 5000 is in use by another program"**
+- The application now uses port 8080 instead of 5000
+- If port 8080 is also in use, modify the port in `app.py`
+- Check what's using the port: `lsof -i :8080`

-**"Missing required environment variables"**
+**"Missing required API keys" in web interface**
-- Ensure all required API keys are set in your environment
+- Fill in all required API key fields in the web form
-- Check `.env` file exists and is properly formatted
-- Verify virtual environment is activated
+- API keys are validated when you submit the form
+- No need to set environment variables when using the web interface

 **"ModuleNotFoundError"**
 - Ensure virtual environment is activated: `source venv/bin/activate`
 - Install dependencies: `pip install -r requirements.txt`
+- Check you're running Python 3.11+

+**Web interface not loading**
+- Verify the application started successfully: look for "Running on http://localhost:8080"
+- Check browser console for JavaScript errors
+- Try accessing `http://127.0.0.1:8080` instead of localhost

+**Audio generation fails**
+- Verify all API keys are entered correctly in the web form
+- Check browser network tab for API errors
+- ElevenLabs API has usage limits - check your account status

 **Tests failing**
 - Check Python version (3.11+ required)
 - Ensure pytest is installed: `pip install pytest`
-- Run tests from project root directory
+- Run tests from project root directory: `python -m pytest tests/ -v`

-**"Configuration error" when running application**
-- This is expected without API keys set
-- The application will work when you provide the required API keys
-- You can still run unit tests without API keys
+**Performance issues**
+- Audio generation can take 30-60 seconds depending on content length
+- The web interface shows progress indicators during generation
+- Large news articles may increase processing time

 ## 📄 License